Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 Situated just east of I-79 about 40 miles north of Pittsburgh, the park is easy to access from Erie or Pittsburgh.

-If visiting from out of the area, you will likely need a car to get to and around much of this park.
+If visiting from out of the area, you will need a car to get to and around much of this park.

 According to the PA DCNR, over 1 million visitors take advantage of this ease of access each year.
-Moraine is a quite popular state park in PA.
+Moraine is a popular state park in PA.

 Things to do Around Lake Arthur at Moraine State Park